 Kennedy Space Centre © Orlando CVB

-A wide range of taste temptations is on offer for holiday visitors to enjoy at Cocoa Beach's 250-odd restaurants, with establishments to suit every purse and palate from casual dockside dining to four-star cuisine.
+A wide range of culinary temptations are on offer for holiday visitors to enjoy at Cocoa Beach's 250-odd restaurants, with establishments to suit every purse and palate from casual dockside dining to four-star cuisine.
 In the space of one block you can choose between Chinese, German, Thai, Cuban or American seafood and steak.
 Seafood is always a favourite with visitors.
-Recommended often is the open air Oh Shucks Seafood Bar right on the beach.
+Recommended often is the open air Oh Shucks Seafood Bar, right on the beach.
 Port Canaveral has become known as the hub of some sumptuous seafood restaurants.

 At Cocoa Beach visitors on holiday can dance the night away, kick back and relax to some great tunes, sing karaoke, go see a play or movie.
-Cocoa Beach and surrounds is packed with casual bars and hip clubs, most centred along Atlantic Avenue.
-Rated one of the hottest spots by the bikini and beach set is Coconuts on the Beach on Minuteman Causeway, where partying goes on till the wee hours.
-For jazz and blues Big Daddy Dave's in Cocoa Village is a sure winner.
+Cocoa Beach is packed with casual bars and hip clubs, most centred along Atlantic Avenue.
+Rated one of the hottest spots by the bikini and beach set is Coconuts on the Beach, on Minuteman Causeway, where partying goes on till the wee hours.
+For jazz and blues Big Daddy Dave's, in Cocoa Village, is a sure winner.

 Cocoa Beach, particularly in peak season, is not a place to seek solitude or a quiet vacation.
 The beach is large and long enough to ensure space is always available, but restaurants and other tourist facilities become very crowded.